 We are honored to announce first public release of Aspose.XPS for Java.
 First version of the API can now be downloaded from Aspose Artifactory.
 This Java API has been built to allow developers to create, edit and save new as well as existing XPS documents.
 You can utilize the API in Desktop GUI Applications, Web Applications and Console Applications etc. Various features regarding creating objects in XPS documents, editing shapes and adding transparency have been offered in first version of the API.
 We recommend you to have a detailed look over release notes page of first version before using it in your applications.
 Further details about features offered in this release are as follows:

-Creating and Manipulating XPS Documents
+Creating and Manipulating XPS Documents using Java

 First version of Aspose.XPS for Java focuses on providing functionality to create and manipulate XPS documents.
 Following is list of features which have been demonstrated with examples written in Java over official documentation site of the API:

-- Add Grid using Visual Brush
+- Working with Visual Brush

 Aspose.XPS for Java Resources